dtedt/dtedt.github.io/games.md

 ### Bitsy Prototypes
 My first game demos were created in the [Bitsy Engine](https://bitsy.org/).
-I recommend it highly for prototyping simple concepts (these only took me a few hours each to build, and sometimes the need to express your idea immediately in a tangible form is more important than using a sophisticated game engine.
+I recommend it highly for prototyping simple concepts.
+These only took me a few hours each to build, and sometimes the need to express your idea immediately in a tangible form is more important than using a sophisticated game engine.
 These are some of the first internal prototypes I created for Outpost4.

 - [Marina (2023)](/mars.html) <sup>v.2</sup>
 - [The Silent Engines (2023)](/silent.html) <sup>v.1</sup>